Oknolaz/FlappySlidan/README.md

 For the game you need:

 Python 3

-PyGame module
+pygame_sdl2 module

+This game are tested in Windows, Linux and Android.

 Management occurs with the space bar or the left mouse button.

 Have a nice game ... and sorry for my English - I used machine translation